"From the very beginning, they really make you feel like you are safe and in good hands."

 Unfortunately, no. However, most internships are location-specific anyway.
 For example, all camp positions are in the Kostroma region, while all translation is in Voronezh.
 The only exception is teaching, which takes place in Ryazan and Voronezh.
 For these two, the decision usually comes down to timing, as the start dates and durations are slightly different in the two cities.

-In your application, you tell us when you are available during the summer, and we use this information to try to match you with available opportunities.
+In your application, you tell us when you are available, and we use this information to try to match you with available opportunities.
 Your internship offer will give you a clear sense of when you will need to be in Russia, and you will have the last word on whether the timing works for you or not.

 Unfortunately, no. That said, the internships can qualify for summer funding (and credit) through your university.
 We also offer discounts for individuals who apply early and refer others (see cost and timing page for details).